Friday the 13th: The Final Chapter: Box office

 Friday the 13th: The Final Chapter opened on Friday, April 13, 1984, on 1,594 screens and grossed $11.1 million in its opening weekend, ranking number one at the box office.
-The film would ultimately take in $33 million at the U.S. box office, placing number 26 on the list of the year's top-grossing films.
+The film would ultimately take in $33 million at the U.S. box office, with approximately 9,815,700 tickets sold, placing number 26 on the list of the year's top-grossing films.

 Critical response

-On the review aggregator website Rotten Tomatoes, Friday the 13th: The Final Chapter holds an approval rating of 22% based on 32 reviews, with an average rating of 4.2/10.
+On the review aggregator website Rotten Tomatoes, Friday the 13th: The Final Chapter holds an approval rating of 25% based on 32 reviews, with an average rating of 4.2/10.
 The site's critics consensus reads: "As lumberingly single-minded as its homicidal star, Friday the 13th – The Final Chapter adds another rote entry to an increasingly labored franchise."
-On Metacritic, it has a weighted average score of 33 out of 100, based on seven critics, indicating "generally unfavorable reviews."
+On Metacritic, it has a weighted average score of 33 out of 100, based on seven critics, indicating "generally unfavorable" reviews.

-Roger Ebert and Gene Siskel berated the film on their show, with the former deeming it "an immoral and reprehensible piece of trash."
-Scott Meslow summarized Ebert's criticism as calling it "a cynical retread" of the earlier films, noting that the film instead attempts to kill off the series while focusing more on characterization than gore.
-In a series retrospective, Kyle Anderson of Entertainment Weekly ranked it the best Friday the 13th film, complimenting both its narrative and kills.
+Roger Ebert and Gene Siskel berated the film on their television show Sneak Previews, with the former deeming it "an immoral and reprehensible piece of trash."
+Scott Meslow of The Week summarized Ebert's criticism by calling it a "cynical retread" from the earlier films, arguing that the film attempted to kill off the series while focusing more on characterization than gore.
+In a series retrospective, Kyle Anderson of Entertainment Weekly ranked it the best Friday the 13th film, complimenting both its narrative and its kills.